-The high concentration of sugars in raisins are what make them sweet, but it is also what causes the raisins to become dried out and gritty, and stick to your teeth, after a long storage period.
+Raisins should be added to ingredients as the recipe calls for.
+They can be chopped for a smaller size or left whole.
+The high concentration of sugars in raisins is what makes them sweet, but it is also what causes the raisins to become dried out and gritty after a long storage period.
 The sugars can crystallize inside the fruit, but that does not mean you cannot use them.
 There are a few ways you can revive dried-up raisins.

-Plump up the raisins by blanching them in hot water.
+- Plump up the raisins by blanching them in hot water.
 Place raisins in boiling water for 10 to 15 minutes until they begin to expand.
 You can add citrus zest, spices, or liquor to the water for extra flavor.

-Soften the raisins in the microwave.
+- Another option is to soften the raisins in the microwave.
 Place raisins in a bowl and drizzle with a few tablespoons of warm water.
 Microwave for 12 to 15 seconds, pour off any leftover water and let sit, covered.
 Once cooled, the raisins should absorb the moisture.